New Gods: Death of the New Gods and Final Crisis

-Grant Morrison addressed what he described as "the disconnects that online commentators, sadly, seem to find more fascinating than the stories themselves", by explaining that he provided a rough draft of the first issue, and an outline of the plot, before the writing began on Countdown and Death of the New Gods.
-He outlined his thinking on the issues of continuity between the stories by stating that he "started writing Final Crisis #1 in early 2006, around the same time as the 52 series was starting to come out, so Final Crisis was more a continuation of plot threads from Seven Soldiers and 52 than anything else."
+Grant Morrison addressed what they described as "the disconnects that online commentators, sadly, seem to find more fascinating than the stories themselves", by explaining that they provided a rough draft of the first issue, and an outline of the plot, before the writing began on Countdown and Death of the New Gods.
+They outlined their thinking on the issues of continuity between the stories by stating that they "started writing Final Crisis #1 in early 2006, around the same time as the 52 series was starting to come out, so Final Crisis was more a continuation of plot threads from Seven Soldiers and 52 than anything else."

 As the events of Final Crisis unfold, it is revealed that the evil gods of Apokolips have been hiding in human bodies, and some have their bodies "rebuilt" for them in the Evil Factory, formerly the Command-D bunkers in Blüdhaven.
 Darkseid inhabits the body of Dan Turpin, after Turpin finally succumbs to the evil god.
 Kalibak inhabits a new body, that of a humanoid tiger, leading a team of similar creatures in battle.
 Mokkari and Simyan appear, looking more or less identical to their previous forms, with no explanation given to where their bodies came from.
-Granny Goodness takes up residence in the Alpha Lantern Kraken, using her to attack the Guardians of the Universe, while Desaad inhabits the body of Mary Marvel.
+Granny Goodness takes up residence in the Alpha Lantern Kraken, using her to attack the Guardians of the Universe, while DeSaad inhabits the body of Mary Marvel.
 The Female Furies themselves are not shown to still exist, but they are recreated using Anti-Life controlled heroes and villains in the forms of Wonder Woman, Batwoman, Catwoman, and Giganta.

 At the conclusion of the series, the essence of Darkseid is destroyed; the New Gods, are resurrected and reborn; and Nix Uotan implies that they will guide the recently destroyed Earth-51, restoring it to prosperity and peace.
 Nix also indicates that the Super Young Team are the new Forever People of the Fifth World.

 Post-Final Crisis

-In an interview with Newsarama, DC Executive Editor Dan DiDio spoke of the future of the New Gods in the DC Universe, saying, "The other thing we’ll give a rest to as well is the concept of the New Gods and the ideas surrounding them.
+In an interview with Newsarama, DC executive editor Dan DiDio spoke of the future of the New Gods in the DC Universe, saying, "The other thing we'll give a rest to as well is the concept of the New Gods and the ideas surrounding them.
 There's a very clear conclusion to the New Gods’ storyline in Final Crisis #7.
 The good part about it is that readers will see that ending, and we won't have to return to it right away.
 Like the Multiverse, the New Gods will be out there and available to us, and we can use them when we see fit, and feel the time is right.
 Just because we introduced concepts doesn't mean that we have to constantly use them."